gustwindjs/gustwind/documentation/node-compatibility-plan.md

 ## Goal

-Add Node.js compatibility to Gustwind in a phased way without trying to port the entire Deno-centric toolchain at once.
+Move Gustwind onto Node.js in phases, starting from the shared render/build core and continuing through the development server only where that work clearly reduces complexity.

 The practical target is:

-1. Make the render/build core runtime-agnostic.
+1. Make the render/build core Node-compatible.
 2. Add a Node build entrypoint.
-3. Keep Deno-only development mode at first.
+3. Replace the Deno development shell instead of preserving parity with it.
-4. Revisit watch/dev-server support later if there is an actual need.
+4. Use Vite as the preferred development-server foundation if that simplifies watch, reload, and asset serving.

 ## Scope